On the Validity of the Weak Value Approximation: Introduction: the Gamut of Ersatz Derivations

 Forth from the susurrus of the innumerable scientific ideas born in 1988 came the concept of the weak value \cite{PhysRevLett.60.1351}, a strangely pre- and postcognitive actor on the quantum scene.
 Traditionally, measurement is taught in the strong regime, effected by projective measurements which read out specific, certain values for the observed quantity, and collapse the quantum state into the eigenspace of that measurement outcome.
 However, when the coupling between the probe system and the quantum system to be measured is weak, neither state is perturbed significantly enough to give a definitive readout (for the probe) or collapse into a particular eigenspace (for the measured system).
 Many identical repetitions of the weak measurement protocol are necessary to build up the statistics of the probe outcome to the point that usable information can be pulled out of the averages.

-The weak value is a further extension of this idea, wherein a second, strong measurement is taken.
+To measure a weak \textit{value}, one can introduce a further extension of this idea, wherein a second, strong measurement is taken.
 The weak value of the observable measured in the weak measurement is conditioned both on the initial state of the system (the \textit{preselection}) and the final state after the strong measurement (the \textit{postselection}).
 In this way, it is hoped by some that the weak value may shed light on the history of the measured system between the strong measurements, without causing much disturbance to the system.

-Today, the weak value stands proud with a strained grin---fully capable of important work (such as its use in weak value amplification \cite{krafczyk2021enhanced}), yet often mired in the existential crises of foundational theoretical controversy (drowning in the deluge of arguments both for \cite{PhysRevA.87.052104,PhysRevA.89.024102,PhysRevLett.111.240402} and against \cite{Sokolovski2016Weak,Griffiths_2016,Hance2023Weak} the use of weak values in determining the past of a particle).
+Today, the weak value stands proud with a strained grin---fully capable of important work (such as its use in weak value amplification \cite{krafczyk2021enhanced}), yet often mired (and mired since early on \cite{Leggett1989HowComment,Peres1989Measurements,Aharonov1989AVReply}) in the existential crises of foundational theoretical controversy (drowning in the deluge of arguments both for \cite{PhysRevA.87.052104,PhysRevA.89.024102,PhysRevLett.111.240402,Reznik2023Photons} and against \cite{Sokolovski2016Weak,Griffiths_2016,Hance2023Weak,Bhati2022Capture} the use of weak values in determining the past of a particle, for example).
 Like a great many, the weak value finds itself vexed by its inner demons, and it is this foundational core---the validity of the weak value approximation itself---that I now address.

 Perhaps ye be not familiar with this concept, but I urge ye not to lose heart.
 The form of the weak value approximation I shall derive is the convergence result